Skip to main content

 About Rice Creek

-Rice Creek Field Station at SUNY Oswego supports academic instruction, research, and public service in natural history, focusing on natural sciences and environmental education.
+Rice Creek Field Station at SUNY Oswego supports academic instruction, research, and public service in the natural sciences and environmental education.
 It aims to provide a well-equipped facility for faculty, students, and the regional community.

 History